For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 5. You should pay off your Student Loan as soon as possible

 The decision of how and when you repay your loans is entirely up to you.
-However, it's not necessarily worth trying to repay your loan early.
+However, it's not always worth trying to repay your loan early.

 6. All universities are allowed to raise tuition fees